Admin bottlenecks usually hide inside repetitive document work

 A document workflow is only useful when the extracted result can be trusted enough to act on.

-That means the system usually needs to check:
+That means the system usually needs to check the result.

 This is the part many AI discussions skip.